Maark007/GOT/README.md

-You can see the app runnig here: https://got007.herokuapp.com/
+You can see the app running here: https://got007.herokuapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).